PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 /*
 Go to orders page
-Filter Bu cutomer name 'J. DOE'
+Filter by customer name 'J. DOE'
 Click on customer link on grid
 Check that 'View customer' page is displayed
  */